Ellicott City Family Litigation Lawyer

 - Child Support—Maryland has a precise way of calculating child support under § 12-204.
 However, some parents end up disagreeing with what they are asked to provide.
 Their income could be incorrectly tallied, or the other parent’s income.
 Maybe the other, non custodial, parent is hiding something, such as the true cost of their child’s childcare.

 Contact an Ellicott City Family Litigation Attorney Today

 Our Ellicott City family litigation attorneys have handled complex cases with all types of diverse circumstances, and we are prepared to represent you in and out of the courtroom on a wide matter of family law disputes, including dissolution of marriage, asset distribution, child support, child custody, alimony, domestic abuse and protection orders, prenuptial disputes, and more.
-Call Weinberg & Schwartz, L.L.C. today at 410-997-0203 to schedule a free consultation.
+Call Weinberg & Schwartz, L.L.C. today at 410-997-0203 to schedule a consultation.